PrefectHQ/prefect/docs/guides/prefect-deploy.md

         )
     ```

-    Similarly, you can override the environment variables for a work pool like this:
+    Similarly, you can override the environment variables specified in a work pool through the `job_variables` parameter:

     ```python hl_lines="5" title="job_var_env_vars.py"
     if __name__ == "__main__":